eilvelia/camlproto/README.md

 ## Usage

-Example to use with Telegram:
+Example to use the library with Telegram:

 ```ocaml
 open Camlproto